ietf-teep/architecture/draft-ietf-teep-architecture.md

 algorithms and mechanisms.
 In order for TEEP to be inclusive, it is agnostic to the format of evidence, allowing proprietary or standardized formats to be used between a TEE and a verifier (which may or may not be colocated in the TAM).
-However, it should be recognized that not all verifiers may be able to process all proprietary forms of attestation evidence.
+However, it should be recognized that not all Verifiers may be able to process all proprietary forms of attestation evidence.
 Similarly, the TEEP protocol is agnostic as to the format of attestation results, and the protocol (if any) used between the TAM and a verifier, as long as they convey at least the required set of claims in some format.

-The assumptions which may apply to an attestation have to do with the quality of the attestation and the quality and security provided by the TEE, the device, the manufacturer, or others involved in the device or TEE ecosystem.
+The assumptions that may apply to an attestation have to do with the quality of the attestation and the quality and security provided by the TEE, the device, the manufacturer, or others involved in the device or TEE ecosystem.
 Some of the assumptions that might apply to an attestations include (this may not be a comprehensive list):

   - Assumptions regarding the security measures a manufacturer takes when provisioning keys into devices/TEEs;

-  - Assumptions regarding what hardware and software components have access to the Attestation keys of the TEE;
+  - Assumptions regarding what hardware and software components have access to the attestation keys of the TEE;

   - Assumptions related to the source or local verification of claims within an attestation prior to a TEE signing a set of claims;

   - Assumptions regarding the level of protection afforded to attestation keys against exfiltration, modification, and side channel attacks;

-  - Assumptions regarding the limitations of use applied to TEE Attestation keys;
+  - Assumptions regarding the limitations of use applied to TEE attestation keys;

   - Assumptions regarding the processes in place to discover or detect TEE breeches; and